 Geothermal systems run at lower speeds for longer periods of time, keeping your home at a consistently comfortable temperature and humidity level all year without hot or cold spots.

 Geothermal pays for itself in just five to seven years with up to 70% savings annually on heating and cooling costs.
-And all geothermal installations receive a 26% energy tax credit in 2019.
+And all geothermal installations receive a 30% energy tax credit through 2032.

 Geothermal is renewable and doesn't burn fossil fuels, so there are no CO2 emissions.
 Switching from conventional heating and cooling is the environmental equivalent of planting 750 trees (1 acre of trees).